-These are trademarks and service marks of Corporation of the President of The Church of Jesus Christ of Latter-day Saints or Intellectual Reserve, Inc., and are registered in the United States of America and other countries.
+These are trademarks and service marks of The Church of Jesus Christ of Latter-day Saints, a Utah corporation sole, or Intellectual Reserve, Inc., a Utah non-profit corporation, and are registered in the United States of America and other countries.

 Trademarks are, and should be used as, adjectives that describe a particular good or service.
 In this regard, trademarks should not be made into verbs or made plural or possessive.
 An appropriate generic term should also be included with each trademark the first time it appears in a work (for example, FamilySearch website).
 Thereafter, the generic term should appear frequently with the trademark.

 When using Church trademarks in publications, do not use the ™, ℠, or ® symbols.
-Instead, use an appropriate trademark attribution notice such as “Liahona is a trademark of Corporation of the President of The Church of Jesus Christ of Latter-day Saints or Intellectual Reserve, Inc., and may be registered in the United States of America and other countries.”
+Instead, use an appropriate trademark attribution notice such as “Liahona is a trademark of The Church of Jesus Christ of Latter-day Saints or Intellectual Reserve, Inc., and may be registered in the United States of America and other countries.”

 The Name of the Church

 When referring to The Church of Jesus Christ of Latter-day Saints, please use the complete name of the Church in the first reference.
 For more information on the use of the name of the Church, go to the Global Visual Style Guide at style.ChurchofJesusChrist.org.